Tooth whitening is a safe, effective and affordable way of brightening your smile and improving your appearance.

 What Is the Cost?

-£275 which includes your custom made whitening trays, whitening kit which contains 4 syringes of whitening gel, tray container, whitening toothpaste and carrycase.
+£275 which includes your custom made whitening trays, whitening kit which contains 4 syringes of whitening gel, tray container, whitening toothpaste, toothbrush and carrycase.

 What is involved?